Nashville Trade Schools, Colleges & Universities

 - Heavy truck drivers$48K

-In Nashville, good career opportunities are available in health care, business, education, and a variety of other fields.
+In Nashville, good career opportunities are available in health care, business, education, and various other fields.

-Below are the occupations that are expected to see the highest rates of job growth in the Northern Middle Tennessee workforce development area between 2016 and 2026, according to estimates from the state labor department.
-Wage information is based on 2019 Bureau of Labor Statistics (BLS) data for the Nashville-Davidson--Murfreesboro--Franklin metro area.
+According to estimates from the state labor department, below are the occupations that are expected to see the highest rates of job growth in the Northern Middle Tennessee workforce development area between 2016 and 2026.* Wage information is based on 2019 Bureau of Labor Statistics (BLS) data for the Nashville-Davidson--Murfreesboro--Franklin metro area.